Varying and cancelling share class rights

-If you have a constitution that does not cover varying or cancelling rights or you do not have a constitution then you’ll need a special resolution at a meeting:
+If you have a constitution that does not cover varying or cancelling rights or you do not have a constitution at all, then you’ll need a special resolution at a meeting:

 The company must give written notice of the variation or cancellation to shareholders of the share class within 7 days after the variation or cancellation is made.

 Issuing new class of shares varies rights

 If a company with 1 class of shares issues new shares, the issue will vary the rights for shares already issued if: